gophercoders/website/content/teachernotes/KS2/lower/further-words.md

 <blockquote>"Change the badstring program to print this at the end"</blockquote>

-The pupils should to realise that they need to use `fmt.Println` statements to change the program.
+The pupils should realise that they need to use `fmt.Println` statements to change the program.
 They need to add these to the end of the `badstrings` program.